 The temple is open from 6.30 a.m. to 12 noon and 4 p.m. to 9 p.m.

-Jai Gurudev temple
+Jai Gurudev Temple

 Jai Gurudev temple in Mathura is a temple dedicated to and constructed by Baba Jai Gurudev, a spiritual leader.
 Baba Jai Gurudev, who was earlier called Tulsidas Maharaj is a respected member of both Hindu and Muslim communities in the area.
 The temple is constructed in honor of his Guru, Pandit Ghurelal Sharma Ji.
 Baba Jai Gurudev also runs an ashram and a charitable organization that runs the temple, a free school for poor children, and a free dispensary.
 The temple is most famous for the Bhandara festival that takes place in August.
 A lot of devotees visit the place during this time.

 The temple, which is also popularly known as Naam Yog Sadhna Mandir, attracts plenty of devotees.
-It is believed that one finds peace and enlightenment by having darshan at the temple and following the preachings of Baba Jai Gurudev.
-A fascinating feature about the temple is that because it has minarets and dome-shaped towers carved in white marble, the temple resembles the Taj Mahal in Agra.
+It is believed that one finds peace and enlightenment by having a darshan at the temple and following the preachings of Baba Jai Gurudev.
+A fascinating feature of the temple is that because it has minarets and dome-shaped towers carved in white marble, the temple resembles the Taj Mahal in Agra.
 The architectural beauty and divinity attract many tourists to this temple.
 It is a popular temple in Mathura.

-Location of Jai Gurudev temple
+Location of Jai Gurudev Temple

 The Baba Jai Gurudev temple is located on the National highway joining Delhi and Agra.
 The address is Madhavpuri, Mathura, Uttar Pradesh 281004, India.

-How to reach Jai Gurudev temple
+How to reach the Jai Gurudev Temple

 Baba Jai Gurudev temple is about 3 kilometers away from the Mathura junction.
 Hence, you can reach the temple by catching a cab or a cycle rickshaw from the station.

-Timings of Jai Gurudev temple
+Timings of Jai Gurudev Temple

 Barsana Radha Rani temple

 Barsana Radha Rani temple is a very important temple in the Mathura province.
 The temple is dedicated to Radha, who is the love of Lord Krishna.
-Radha is considered as the Goddess of Braj.
+Radha is considered the Goddess of Braj.
 The temple dates back to 5000 years, and the architecture is exceptionally gorgeous.

-Barsana Radha Rani temple is located on a hill called the Bhanugarh hill.
+Barsana Radha Rani temple is located on a hill called Bhanugarh hill.
 It is a popular belief of devotees that Radha stayed in this place, and Radha and Krishna played the famous Holi festival where the temple stands today.
 To commemorate this, out of devotion, devotees reach the temple every year on Holi to celebrate the festival and offer their prayers.
 This is one of the famous temples in Mathura.

 Location of Barsana Radha Rani temple